 Individuals protected by RiskIQ Executive Guardian can bring their physical and cybersecurity teams together to understand risks in both the physical and digital landscapes, developing a plan to defend them, 24×7.
 In addition to our petabytes of data collected over ten years, we’ve built a team of former CIA officers who have previously built corporate intelligence programs for some of the largest tech companies in Silicon Valley.

 RiskIQ Executive Guardian detects the presence of breach data or unwanted information about individuals and their families online, helping prevent financial, reputational, and even physical attacks.
-Some of the world’s most high-profile business leaders are using RiskIQ Executive Guardian™ for a 360-degree view of their online risk.
+Some of the world’s most high-profile business leaders are using RiskIQ Executive Guardian™ for extensive security protection and a 360-degree view of their online risk.

 Learn more about RiskIQ Executive Guardian here.

 RiskIQ is the leader in attack surface management.
 We help organizations discover, understand, and mitigate exposures across all digital channels.

 🛡️#CyberSecurityBrief #Alert: @FTC Refunds Victims Of @OfficeDepot Tech Support Scam via @BleepinComputer @AthertonLab #CyberSecurity #InfoSec #Malware #Ransomware #DDoS #DataBreach #ITsecurity #CyberThreats #CloudSecurity #CyberSecurityInsights https://cybersecurityinsights.substack.com/p/your-friday-morning-cybersecurity?r=63k3&utm_campaign=post&utm_medium=web&utm_source=twitter